Ender 3 (Pro) nozzle size guide

 0.4 mm

-The standard Ender 3 nozzle has a 0.4 mm nozzle diameter, which is the most common size and which is suitable for a range of prints.
+The standard Ender 3 nozzle size is 0.4 mm in diameter, which is the most common size and suitable for a range of prints.
 Small diameters create thinner lines of filament (better resolution) at the expense of printing speed, while large diameters can push out more filament at a time at the expense of detail.
 The 0.4 mm nozzle diameter sits right in the middle, offering a balance of resolution and printing speed.

 EnderThere are several Ender 3 (Pro) nozzle sizes to choose from